OAuth for Dummies

 Once you have the request token and token secret, you’re going to need to get the user’s explicit consent to allow access to his data.
 Store the token secret somehow (maybe a secure cookie or somesuch), and redirect the user to the authorize URL with certain parameters:

-- The callback URL: this may be ignored or optional due to security concerns.
-If it's not allowed, usually you'll specify it when you register the application with the server.
+- The callback URL: this may be optional or flat out ignored due to security concerns.
+If it’s not allowed in the authorization URL, you’ll usually specify its value when you register the application with the server.
 The callback URL is where the server should send the user once he consents.

 If you did it right, the user will be redirected to the server, which will display a page asking the user to allow you access to his data.
 Once the user clicks the button to allow access, the server will redirect back to you at the callback URL with the request token as a parameter.